Springfield College: Rankings

 U.S. News & World Report ranked Springfield College #26 for Best Regional Universities—North Region for 2021, the sixth consecutive year that it has been in the top 30.
 U.S. News also ranked Springfield College #18 among Best Value Schools for Regional Universities—North, the school's fifth consecutive year on the list.

 Springfield College was the recipient of the 2016 Presidential Award in the education category of the President's Higher Education Community Service Honor Roll.
 This honor is the highest federal recognition a college or university can receive for its commitment to volunteering, service-learning, and civic engagement.

 In 2015, the institution successfully for an optional community engagement classification in the Carnegie Classification of Institutions of Higher Education.

-Springfield College was named a 2016–17 College of Distinction for providing an innovative, teacher-centered undergraduate education with a strong record of preparing its graduates for real-world success.
+Springfield College was named the 2016–17 College of Distinction for providing a teacher-centered undergraduate education.